grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

 ## Before you begin

 The instructions that follow are common across any flavor of Kubernetes.
-If you don't have experience with Kubernetes, you can still try by installing a lightweight flavor of Kubernetes, for example [kind](https://kind.sigs.k8s.io/).
+If you don't have experience with Kubernetes, you can install a lightweight flavor of Kubernetes such as [kind](https://kind.sigs.k8s.io/).

 Experience with the following is recommended, but not essential: